 Use the You can enable Desktop Viewer toolbar functionality to dynamically modify the window configuration of your remote session.

 Your requirements for the way users access virtual desktops can vary from user to user and might vary as your corporate needs evolve.

 Use the Desktop Viewer when users interact with their virtual desktop.
 The user’s virtual desktop can be a published virtual desktop, or a shared or dedicated desktop.
 In this access scenario, the Desktop Viewer toolbar functionality allows the user to switch a session between windowed and full-screen session window, including multi-monitor support for the intersected monitors.
-Users can switch between desktop sessions and work with more than one desktop using multiple Citrix Virtual Apps and Desktops connections on the same user device.
+Users can switch between desktop sessions and use more than one desktop using multiple Citrix Virtual Apps and Desktops or Citrix DaaS connections on the same user device.
 Buttons to minimize all desktop sessions, send the Ctrl+Alt+Del sequence, disconnect, and log off from the session are provided to manage a user’s session conveniently.

 Pressing Ctrl+Alt+Break displays the Desktop Viewer toolbar buttons in a pop-up window.

 - On the General page of the Preferences dialog box, select an option in Reconnect apps and desktops.

 A virtual desktop or application needs access to files on your device.
-You can control the extent to which this happens.
+You can control the extent to which this access happens.